 The Region VI WDB has currently contracted, through the RFP process, with HRDF, Inc. to ensure that each of the 14 program elements are administered in the Region VI WDB local area.
-An RFP for PY 2020 has been issued and will be awarded in March of 2020.
-(See Attachment D- PY 2020 Youth RFP)
+An RFP for PY 2023 was issued and awarded in March of 2023.
+(See Attachment H- PY 2023 Youth RFP)

-Annual contract evaluations and monitoring by Region VI WDB staff will determine the degree to which the 14 program elements are being made available to the youth of the

-Region VI WDB area.
+Annual contract evaluations and monitoring by Region VI WDB staff will determine the degree to which the 14 program elements are being made available to the youth of the Region VI WDB area.
 Random monitoring of MACC data entry by HRDF will be performed throughout the contract period.
 HRDF will be notified of any deficiency and a corrective action plan will be required.
 The 14 program elements, listed below, were included with the RFP statement of work and are also included in the current contract between the WDB and HRDF.